 - Environment Health & Safety Policy

-We are committed to complying with all applicable environment, health and safety laws and regulations and to maintaining and improving management systems throughout the company to help ensure environmental responsibility and employee safety.
+We are committed to Environment, Health & Safety Compliancecomplying with all applicable environment, health and safety laws and regulations and to maintaining and improving management systems throughout the company to help ensure environmental responsibility and employee safety.
 We take our environmental, health and safety (EHS) stewardship seriously, and we evaluate our EHS performance through regular reviews and audits.
-AT&T has an Environment, Health & Safety (EH&S) Policy signed by AT&T Chairman and CEO Randall Stephenson.
-The policy asserts AT&T's commitment to operate in an environmentally responsible manner and to protect the health and safety of our employees and the public.
+The AT&T Environment, Health & Safety (EH&S) Policy asserts our commitment to operate in an environmentally responsible manner and to protect the health and safety of our employees and the public.
 See our Environment, Health & Safety Compliance issue brief for more information.

 - Equal Employment Opportunity and Harassment Policy